-Is It Illegal to Work While on Workers’ Compensation?
+Is It Illegal To Work While on Workers’ Compensation?

+Workers’ compensation covers injured employees’ expenses, such as medical bills and lost wages.
 Employees recovering from workplace injuries often want a second job to supplement their workers’ comp payments.
 Can you do this?

 This article will cover the nuances of working a second job while getting workers’ comp.
 The crucial thing is to report any changes to your employer and workers’ compensation insurance carrier.
 If you get a second job while collecting workers’ compensation and don’t tell your employer, that could constitute workers’ compensation fraud and result in fines or even jail time.
+For legal help, reach out to a workers’ comp lawyer.

 How Does Workers’ Compensation Work?